Skopelos: Transport

+The island is served by commuter hydrofoils and ferryboats from the ports of Volos, Magnesia and Agios Konstantinos, Phthiotis on mainland Greece, which also allows connections to and from Alonissos and Skiathos.
+In summer there is a ferry to and from Kymi in Euboea.

 Province

 The province of Skopelos (Επαρχία Σκοπέλου) was one of the provinces of the Magnesia Prefecture.
 Its territory corresponded with that of the current regional unit Sporades, and included the islands Skopelos, Skiathos, Alonnisos.
 It was abolished in 2006.

 Beaches

 The length of the coastline of Skopelos is 67 km.
 Due to the island's mountainous terrain most of the coast is inaccessible.
 The following are beaches accessible by road or trail: Staphylos, Velanio (official nudism beach since 2011), Agnondas, Limnonari, Panormos, Adrines, Milia, Kastani, Elios, Hovolo, Armenopetra, Kalives, Glyfoneri, Glysteri, Perivoliou, Keramoto, and Chondrogiorgos.